Wondering what the best natural remedies for cerebral palsy are?

 In this study, pregnant women who were at risk of premature delivery (a common cause of cerebral palsy) that were given magnesium sulfate had significantly lower rates of giving birth to children with cerebral palsy than the group given the placebo.

-Soaking in an Epsom salt bath will help soothe inflammation, reduce stress, and relieve constipation.
+For a child with cerebral palsy, soaking in an Epsom salt bath will help soothe inflammation, reduce stress, and relieve constipation.

 Understanding Natural Remedies for Cerebral Palsy